aliawilkinson/react-carousel/README.md

-# react_template
+# React Carousel
-A template built in ReactJS to start building new websites.
+A carousel built in ReactJS to add to projects that require a carousel.